Ikon presents a solo exhibition by Belgian-born, Mexico-based artist Francis Alÿs, curated by Marie Muracciole.

 Visitors enter the show through Tornado (2000–2010), a video projection which records Alÿs chasing “dust devils” in attempts to get inside them, with camera in hand to film their motionless eyes.
 The drama of such an action is compelling; the jolting imagery, the sound of the wind in and around the tornadoes compounds a sense of danger, something the artist is prepared to endure before arriving at monochromes of dust, abstracting him from the outside world.

 Nearby is an installation of hundreds of drawings, suspended in space at the centre of the gallery, leading on to Exodus 3:14 (2013–2017), a projected drawn animation shown in an endless loop, portraying a young woman tying a knot in her long hair which then undoes itself.
-The soundtrack is a simple song, a kind of melodious chant for a gesture of self-absorption in which someone is at once engaged and detached.

 Other works by Alÿs further reinforce his artistic proposition.
 Do, Undo (2008) is another looping film in which the artist flicks through papers with the words ‘Do’ and ‘Undo’, back and forth.